What Are Transposons?

 The primary advantage of transposon sequencing methods is the ability to obtain valuable information regarding gene function.
 Due to the high-throughput feature of transposon sequencing using massive parallel sequencing, it is the method of choice when the goal is to study the genotype-phenotype interactions of pathogenic microorganisms on a significantly larger scale.
 The application of transposon sequencing has been used for Pseudomonas aeruginosa bacteria (a cause of various infections in humans) to identify genes for antibiotic resistance2.
 The technology has also been applied to identify important genes in Porphyromonas gingivalis, a pathogen responsible for certain periodontal diseases3.

 Transposon sequencing technology has been applied to identify previously difficult-to-ascertain genetic players involved in cell transformation4.
-Using TnSeq, Iskow et al., found new transposon insertions (L1) that occur at high frequencines in human lung tumor genetic material.
-For example, an L1 insertion was detected in lung-tumor derived cells, but was absent from matched normal DNA taken from the blood of the same patient.
+Using TnSeq, Iskow et al., found new transposon insertions (L1) that occur at high frequencies in human lung tumor genetic material.
+For example, an L1 insertion was detected in lung-tumor-derived cells but was absent from matched normal DNA taken from the blood of the same patient.
 This suggests that lung tumor genomes support extensive L1 mobilization.
-They further found that alterations in DNA methylation may be associated with the mobilization of these transposons5.
+They further found that alterations in DNA methylation may be associated with the mobilization of these transposons.

 Lenka et al. used transposon technology to disrupt gene function in embryonic stem cells to identify genes and associated phenotypes involved in stem cell differentiation6.
 Further, research endeavors using transposon sequencing have revealed the critical roles for retrotransposons (transposons that exhibit reverse transcription similar to retroviruses) in neurogenerative diseases, alcoholism, and post-traumatic stress disorder7.
 By applying transposon sequencing technology, new knowledge has been gained regarding genes that have relevance for colorectal cancer progression.
 Using transgenic mice with loss of apc gene function, which leads to intestinal tumorigenesis, they found that those mice with mobilized transposons showed a much earlier onset of disease when compared to controls8.